 Run by Graham Deans, The Lobster Inn is one of those pubs that remains a great "pub"; great ales, wonderful atmosphere, busy and vibrant, yet has modern and very up to date accommodation.
-And the converted Stables just adds an extra dimension to this establishment in the middle of Sheringham.
+And the converted Stables and The Smugglers just add an extra dimension to this establishment in the middle of Sheringham.

-The Lobster Inn is a lovely traditional 18th Century Coaching Inn, it has two open fires which roar away in the winter, it has panelled walls in the lounge, a lovely old wooden bar and another slightly more modern one in the sung area, along with a corner area with very soft sofas where you can sit and have a coffee, or whatever else you felt like!
+The Lobster Inn is a very traditional 18th Century Coaching Inn; it has two open fires which roar away in the winter, it has panelled walls in the lounge, a lovely old wooden bar and another slightly more modern one in the sung area.
+The bedrooms, on the other hand, are very modern, light and well decorated.

 The Lobster Inn is a relaxed, but at the same time lively, vibrant and busy pub, particularly on the weekends (Friday and Saturday its open until 12am), which is completely understandable as it’s in the middle of Sheringham.
 Having said that, all the rooms are sound proof, and the newly converted stable block is set apart from the pub, so this living area is definitely quieter here.